timvieira/blog/content/binary-heaps.md

- * Support for growing and shrinking: We support **growing** by maintaining an underlying array that is always slightly larger than we need&mdash;which we're *already* doing in heap datastructure.
+ * Support for growing and shrinking: We support **growing** by maintaining an underlying array that is always slightly larger than we need&mdash;which we're *already* doing in the heap datastructure.
 Doubling the size of the underlying array (i.e., rounding up to the next power of two) has the added benefit of allowing us to grow $\boldsymbol{w}$ at no asymptotic cost!
 This is because the resize operation, which requires an $\mathcal{O}(n)$ time to allocate a